 We have been mindful to conduct outreach to the many potentially impacted disadvantaged communities and tribal communities as we developed this order.
 This outreach started with the fourteen ex parte meetings that included representatives of environmental justice organizations, as discussed at Section I.I.
 We then provided targeted outreach regarding the release of our October 1, 2024, draft order in English and Spanish to representatives of all known environmental justice organizations, tribal communities and disadvantaged communities in the vicinity of dairies.
 In addition to soliciting feedback on the draft order, we invited them to attend a virtual public workshop on October 30, 2024, where our staff presented the draft order in English and Spanish and answered questions.
 The workshop was recorded in both languages, and the recordings were posted on the petition web page for this order.
-Additional opportunities for written public comments were provided on the public drafts of this order that were released on October 1, 2024, and June XX, 2026, and a board workshop was conducted to receive oral comments on the 2026 revised draft order on July 8, 2026.
-The Central Valley Water Board is, of course, obligated to continue and refine those outreach efforts as it develops the interim and final revised dairy waste discharge requirements.
+Additional opportunities for written public comments were provided on the public drafts of this order that were released on October 1, 2024, and June 15, 2026, and a board workshop was conducted to receive oral comments on the 2026 revised draft order on July 8, 2026.
+The Central Valley Water Board is, of course, obligated to continue and refine those outreach efforts as it develops the revised dairy waste discharge requirements.

 AB 2108 also requires the Water Boards to make a “concise, programmatic finding on potential environmental justice, tribal impact, and racial equity considerations” when issuing or reissuing regional or statewide waste discharge requirements.
-This order contains a regulatory framework for the Central Valley Water Board’s future incorporation into waste discharge requirements, so it is appropriate for us to make preliminary findings at this stage, to be followed by more specific findings by the Central Valley Water Board during its adoption of the interim and final revised dairy waste discharge requirements.
+This order contains a regulatory framework for the Central Valley Water Board’s future incorporation into waste discharge requirements, so it is appropriate for us to make preliminary findings at this stage, to be followed by more specific findings by the Central Valley Water Board during its adoption of the revised dairy waste discharge requirements.

 As we have stated throughout this order, historic and ongoing discharges of dairy manure have had very significant water quality impacts on many communities, including disadvantaged and tribal communities.
 We are adopting this order and its regulatory framework in direct response to those impacts.
 And we are imposing an obligation to provide alternative water supplies to mitigate those impacts in the interim.
 As described throughout this Section III and summarized in Section III.J, we are requiring that a truly significant amount of our limited resources be dedicated to addressing the water quality impacts of dairies on these communities.
 We are directing the Central Valley Water Board to place existing dairies on enforceable schedules with interim and final numeric limitations that will prevent further impacts to the communities that are already impacted as soon as practicable, and to prevent new and expanded dairies from creating such impacts, especially in communities in areas that are not already impacted by dairies.

 As the Central Valley Water Board moves forward with developing its revised dairy general waste discharge requirements consistent with this order, we call attention to the public outreach requirements of Water Code section 189.7.
-We direct the Central Valley Water Board to work directly with leaders and representatives of potentially impacted communities to ensure that the Central Valley Water Board is engaging in truly equitable and culturally relevant community outreach to promote meaningful civic engagement with those communities at all stages of its development of the interim and final revised dairy general waste discharge requirements.
-We further direct the Central Valley Water Board to make appropriate findings in accordance with Water Code section 13149.2 when it adopts the interim and final revised dairy general waste discharge requirements.
+We direct the Central Valley Water Board to work directly with leaders and representatives of potentially impacted communities to ensure that the Central Valley Water Board is engaging in truly equitable and culturally relevant community outreach to promote meaningful civic engagement with those communities at all stages of its development of the revised dairy general waste discharge requirements.
+We further direct the Central Valley Water Board to make appropriate findings in accordance with Water Code section 13149.2 when it adopts the revised dairy general waste discharge requirements.

-Summary of Central Valley Water Board Tasks
+Summary of Major Water Board Tasks